ShadowMagic896/pytenno/README.md

 ```

 ## Requirements
-The project's only requiremnt is aiohttp, which is available on PyPi.
+The project's only requirement is aiohttp, which is available on PyPi.

 [aiohttp](https://aiohttp.readthedocs.io/en/stable/index.html) >= 3.8.1